cdktf/cdktf-provider-cloudflare/docs/waitingRoom.go.md

 Configures the Secure attribute on the waiting room cookie.

 Value `always` indicates that the Secure attribute will be set in the Set-Cookie header, `never` indicates that the Secure attribute will not be set, and `auto` will set the Secure attribute depending if **Always Use HTTPS** is enabled.
+Available values: "auto", "always", "never".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/waiting_room#secure WaitingRoom#secure}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/waiting_room#secure WaitingRoom#secure}

 ---